How can you tell if a will is Valid?

 - have it signed by your 2 witnesses, in your presence

 If a will has not met these requirements it can be challenged but it the court who will decide its validity.
-Even if a will has met these requirements it’s validity can still be challenge if the claimant believes,
+Even if a will has met these requirements it’s validity can still be challenged if the claimant believes,

 - There is a more recently made will that exists and it includes a revocation clause, this clause revokes any previously made wills.